-The NFL Wonderlic Test is amongst the top wonderlic tests that are famous across the country.
+The NFL Wonderlic Test is amongst the top Wonderlic tests that are famous across the country.
 All of these tests are used to measure the knowledge skills, cognitive and motor ability and personality traits of individuals belonging to different fields of profession.

 It measures the cognitive, mental, motor and many other abilities in an individual as part of the screening or selection process.
 This particular test is called the NFL Wonderlic Test because it is associated with the National Football League (NFL) of the US and either makes or breaks the careers of around 300 college football enthusiasts.
 Those scoring high on the test have a higher probability of getting drafted as key players into the major football teams.

-Each year, in the month of a February, a week long event for the top college football players is organized at Indianapolis, Indiana.
+Each year, in the month of a February, a week-long event for the top college football players is organized at Indianapolis, Indiana.
 The top players from each college get selected for this prestigious chance to showcase their talents at the Lucas Oil Stadium in that city.

-The spectators to this event comprise of NFL coaches, scouts and general managers of famous and leading football teams.
+The spectators to this event comprised of NFL coaches, scouts and general managers of famous and leading football teams.
 This eventful week that is hosted annually is known as the NFL Scouting Combine.
 The managers and the coaches gather here each year, to pick out the next sensation for their team.
 Depending upon how well each player performs in the various tests conducted for them, the coaches and the managers decide the status of each player in their team as well as the team each of them will join.

 There are many other physical and mental tests that are conducted at the NFL Combine besides the Wonderlic Test.
 For example,

 Over the years this test has faced a certain level of scrutiny and experts have wondered whether there is a direct correlation between the scores of the NFL Wonderlic Test and the success in the football field.
-A survey conducted of these players have, in fact, shown that the higher scores on the test are only directly related to a player’s success who is playing only two key positions in the game, quarterback being one of them.
+A survey conducted of these players have, in fact, shown that the higher scores on the test are only directly related to a player’s success who is playing just two critical positions in the game, quarterback being one of them.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
 Thank you for your contributions.